samclayj/SimplePhotoPortfolio/README.md

 **Netlify for Photo Portfolio**

-* This combined with the Netlify CDN, and Fastmail for email should totally satisfy my entire photo portfolio use-case, for way less than the Squarespace cost (~$20/month).
+* This combined with Fastmail for email should totally satisfy my entire photo portfolio use-case, for way less than the Squarespace cost (~$20/month).
 Plus, it’s more customizable and low maintenance with the “deploy on git push” options.

 ## Analytics